 Apple_Boot Recovery HD.

 The script is really handy; it enables us to have the Recovery partition back in only a few clicks away.

-Now, we are able to repair disks with the Disk Recovery Assistant instead of through Internet Recovery; I personally think this method is more convenient.
-I hope you find this little tip useful and got the issue solved.
+Now, we are able to repair disks with the Disk Recovery Assistant instead of through Internet Recovery; I think this method is more convenient.
+I hope you find this little tip useful and get the issue solved.